 There's a lot of information packed into the Alphalist.
 There's special information at the bottom of the Alphalist with tips how to use it.
 Best tip: Every computer browser has a find tool.
 Turn on find as soon as you call for the Alphalist.
 Type in a few letters and you will usually be able to move around the Alphalist fast!

 Search.
 If you don't quickly get what you are seeking, especially short items (like encores) that may not be on the Alphalist, use the search tool.
 For example, enter "spangled" in search, and you will learn that we have an HDVD with The Star Spangled Banner when it was played by the New York Philharmonic in North Korea!
 Squarespace search is fast.
 But there is one weakness: it gags on many words with accent marks used in languages other than English.
-So try to search using words without accent marks.
+So try to search using words or parts of words without accent marks.